davidbenini/resume/README.md

 ### Professional Experience

-#### ID R&D, a Mitek Systems Company, New York (remote)
+#### ID R&D, a Mitek Company, New York (remote)
-*ID R&D’s AI software detects deepfakes and clones to secure identity for genAI/convAI applications.*
+*ID R&D is the AI innovation division of Mitek, a fraud detection fintech with 8000 customers.
+ID R&D's leverages AI to authenticate users and   detects deepfakes and clones towards securing genAI-powered applications of conversational AI.*

 **Vice President, Marketing  |  March 2022 - Nov 2023**
 - Executed multiple product and feature launches for AI-powered fraud detection